“Codependency” has always been part of the conversation about substance abuse recovery.

 The MHA continues to explain that codependency is often “hereditary” in that it can be unknowingly passed down, as it “is learned by watching and imitating other family members who display this type of behavior.”
 It is a vicious cycle; if a mom becomes codependent in order to cope with a husband struggling with substance abuse, their daughter might also develop codependent habits in order to care for her mother’s emotional well-being.

-MHA reminds us that codependent people “have good intentions” and that their actions often have positive results for those that they are caring for.
+MHA reminds us that codependent people “have good intentions” and that their actions often have positive results for those whom they are caring for.
 But it is these positive results that make codependency so dangerous.
 The line between being a caring person and being a codependent person is crossed when the act of caretaking “becomes compulsive, choiceless, and [therefore] defeating.”

 You can get help, and you can break free of your codependent patterns: